Loading...

 Ecuador offers visa paths including Professional Visa, Rentista Visa, Investor Visa.
 Peru provides Work Visa (Visa de Trabajador), Rentista Visa, Investor Visa.
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Ecuador if your priority is affordability.
 Choose Peru if safety comes first.
-For healthcare, Ecuador has the edge, while Peru offers stronger career opportunities.
+For healthcare, Peru has the edge, while Peru offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.